azdavis/azdavis.net/posts/en/japanese-resources.md

 Japanese has 3 different writing systems.
 The first 2, hiragana and katakana, are called the kana.
-These each have 46 characters, which correspond to each other.
-For example, the Hiragana character あ corresponds to the Katakana ア, in that both make the same sound "a".
+These each have 46 characters, which correspond to each other, in that they both make the same sounds.
+For example, the Hiragana character あ and the Katakana character ア both make the sound "ah".

 How to read the kana should definitely be the first thing to learn.